VirtuaCreative/blog/_posts/2016-04-02-upgrade-jekyll-2-to-3-gh-pages.md

 In Jekyll 2, any URL constructed from the `permalink:` variable had a trailing slash (`/`) added to it automatically.
 Jekyll 3 no longer adds trailing slashes automatically to `permalink:` URLs.

-Basically, instead of:
+Basically, instead of, for example:

 ```yaml
 permalink: /:year-:month-:day-:title
 ```

-You'll need to make sure it has a trailing slash at the end, otherwise you might face a lot of 404 errors:
+you'll need to make sure it has a trailing slash at the end, otherwise you might face a lot of 404 errors:

 ```yaml
 permalink: /:year-:month-:day-:title/